MonoSR: Open-Vocabulary Spatial Reasoning from Monocular Images: MonoSR

-\textbf{Scene Pre-processing and Representation.} To generate semantically rich and geometrically accurate QA pairs from the raw Omni3D scenes, we design a three-stage preprocessing pipeline.
-First, we perform a rigorous filtering procedure to select high-quality monocular images that satisfy our criteria for scene complexity and visual clarity.
-Second, to minimize ambiguity, we generate fine-grained and distinctive descriptive captions for all salient objects within each selected scene\cite{Zareian_2021_CVPR}.
-Finally, we parse the captioned objects and their corresponding 3D relationships to construct a comprehensive scene graph, which serves as the structured, ground-truth foundation for the subsequent QA generation process.
+Each task supports Yes/No, Multiple-Choice, and Numerical question formats to comprehensively assess spatial understanding at different response granularities.

-\textbf{Cognition-Inspired Task Design} We meticulously design a series of tasks inspired by how humans perceive and reason about the 3D world\cite{li2025spatialladderprogressivetrainingspatial,chen2025perception}.
-Humans are capable of inferring 3D spatial information from a single image, imagining novel viewpoints, and conducting complex reasoning about scenes in specific situational contexts.
-Accordingly, we design a total of nine tasks spanning three hierarchical levels, from low-level perception to high-level reasoning:
+\textbf{Scene Pre-processing and Representation.} To generate semantically rich and geometrically accurate QA pairs from raw Omni3D scenes, we design a three-stage preprocessing pipeline.
+First, we apply a rigorous filtering procedure to select high-quality monocular images that satisfy our criteria for scene complexity and visual clarity.
+Second, to minimize referential ambiguity, we generate fine-grained descriptive captions for all salient objects within each selected scene.
+Finally, we parse the captioned objects and their 3D relationships to construct a comprehensive scene graph, which serves as the structured ground-truth foundation for subsequent QA generation.